timmyomahony/django-charsleft-widget/README.md

 ##### via admin.py #####

-  from django.contrib import admin class ExampleAdmin(admin.ModelAdmin):
+    from django.contrib import admin
+    from charsleft_widget.widgets import CharsLeftInput, MediaMixin

+    class ExampleAdmin(admin.ModelAdmin):
       # Use widget on all instances of this form field
       formfield_overrides = {
            models.TextField: {'widget': CharsLeftInput()},
          }